 Dwayna Haley reached a brick wall early in her career at the pivotal middle-management level at her agency.
 She found herself frustrated by feedback, and struggling to connect to her managers.
 Haley decided she needed a peek behind the curtain to move to the next level.

-“My best relationships have come from aligning with people who can give intimate, transparent counsel,” said Haley, SVP, practice director at Porter Novelli.
+“My best relationships have come from aligning with people who can give intimate, transparent counsel,” said Haley, former SVP, practice director at Porter Novelli.

 Haley found that her personality, passion and direct style of communication were positioned as aggressive, confrontational and abrasive.